joachimschmidt557/ntfyd/README.md

 ## Build

-A recent build of zig is required (zig version `0.11.0-dev.2995+d70853ba3` was working at the time of writing).
-Once zig 0.11.0 is released, development will follow stable releases.
+Zig 0.13.0 is required. `ntfyd` follows zig stable releases.

 Compiling is as simple as